28 Nld - Amsterdam

 I’d never been on the tunnel before so it was pretty fun.

 When we arrived back in England, I drove to my uncles in Bedford again to see my gran who was visiting from Ireland.
-After lunch we drove back up to Manchester to finish the trip.
+After lunch we drove back home to finish the trip.